Fellowships

 The Berkowitz Fellowship was created thanks to a generous gift by Mr. Ivan Berkowitz.
 The Berkowitz Fellow is typically awarded to a more senior scholar.
 The area of research addresses issues from a broad spectrum of Jewish learning and civilization.
 The Fellowship will facilitate research and scholarship into areas that examine the historical, cultural and political forces that helped shape the intellectual atmosphere in which the integration of varying traditions of law into an operative jurisprudential system was affected.

 The Fellow will become fully integrated with the intellectual community of the Law School, regularly attending events at NYU School of Law, including the faculty colloquia and other similar events.
-The Berkowitz Fellow will present his research in progress once in the Fall semester and once in the Spring at a Workshop, which will be open to the intellectual community of the Law School, the University as a whole and other interested individuals by invitation.
+The Berkowitz Fellow will present their research in progress once in the Fall semester and once in the Spring at a Workshop, which will be open to the intellectual community of the Law School, the University as a whole and other interested individuals by invitation.

-Current Berkowitz Fellow - AY 2023-2024
+Current Berkowitz Fellow - AY 2024-2025

 CONTACTjd133@nyu.edu